meiras/HCI-with-VAs/README.md

 _Description of the topology of who interacts with whom in the system.
 Perfectly mixed?
 Spatial proximity?
 Along a network?
 CA neighborhood?_

 Each perceiver will interact with one or more targets.
 The variety in nunmber of targets per perceiver is intentional to allow for variablity in expectation adjustment.
 Targets may interact with one or more perceivers.
+They will connect along a network.
+The edges will already formed in setup.

 **_Action Sequence_**